Biomaker/Gametophyte-Fern-photography-2018/README.md

 We hope that making these images available will start a trend for sharing of microscopic deep focus plant science images, and provide tools for school and University teaching staff to ignite enthusiasm for these tiny plant specimens.

+# Background

+The 2017 Biomaker system is fully described on the <a href="https://github.com/BioMakers/23_Focus-stacking-system-for-gametophyte-ferns/blob/master/README.md">2017 Biomaker Focus stacking project write-up</a>.<br><br>

 # Engineering changes since 2017 Biomaker Challenge

-The 2017 Biomaker system is fully described on the <a href="https://github.com/BioMakers/23_Focus-stacking-system-for-gametophyte-ferns/blob/master/README.md">2017 Biomaker Focus stacking project write-up</a>.<br><br>

 For engineering modifications during the 2018 OpenPlant Project 2018, see our <a href="Engineering.md"> Engineering Page</a>